Bug report #19173

 I suppose those need to be different bug reports?

-#4 Updated by Jürgen Fischer over 1 year ago
+#4 Updated by Jürgen Fischer almost 2 years ago

 - Resolution set to no timely feedback